nabea1/PassionProject/README.md

 # Spi Project

-### My Passion Project of throwing Underground Music in the Chicago scene.
+### My Passion Project of throwing Underground Music Eventss in the Chicago scene [Near Future].
 This would be the beginning stages of my landing page.

 ## Resources/Links 🔗